Freezing Food in Cubes

-Feijoa pulp - perfect for smoothies and there is so much of it around during the feijoa season.
+Feijoa pulp - This is perfect for smoothies and there is so much of it around during the feijoa season.

 Chai - I bought a large jar of chai concentrate and as it only lasts for 3 months and we only have chai occasionally I froze it into measured (10ml) all ready to use when we like it.

-Lemon honey ginger drink mix - So in winter time this is a great idea. just freeze a concentrate mix of lemon, honey and finely grated ginger, then when you want a drink just pop a cube into the mug and add boiling water.
+Lemon honey ginger drink mix - In wintertime, this is a great idea. just freeze a concentrated mix of lemon, honey and finely grated ginger, then when you want a drink just pop a cube into the mug and add boiling water.

-Passion fruit - I froze all the leftover passion fruit pulp from our vine in February this year and I pop in into soda water as a drink.
+Passion fruit - I froze all the leftover passion fruit pulp from our vine in February this year and I pop it into soda water as a drink.

-Smoothies - Ingredients for smoothies can be frozen such as kiwifruit, berries, yogurt and bananas.
+Smoothies - Ingredients for smoothies can be frozen such as kiwifruit, berries, yoghurt and bananas.

 Ingredients for dishes/ cakes/ dinner

 Banana - too many bananas? blend up or mash and make into cubes to use later on in smoothies or in cakes (5 ice cubes is around one banana).